 For hiring the complete score & performance material, or any other enquiries, please use the contact form below.

-DOUBLE BAYAN CONCERTO (or CONCERTO FOR TWO BAYANS AND ORCHESTRA) was commissioned by and dedicated to the Croatian AccoDuo (Ivana Levak Vaupotić & Miran Vaupotić).
+DOUBLE BAYAN CONCERTO (or CONCERTO FOR TWO BAYANS AND ORCHESTRA) was commissioned by the Croatian AccoDuo (Ivana Levak Vaupotić & Miran Vaupotić).

 The work is dedicated to all of those who helped to remove the Iron Curtain and the communist regimes in central and east European countries in 1989.

-Both Ivana Levak Vaupotić and Miran Vaupotić, who commissioned Peter Machajdík to compose the new work for them, come from one of the regions of former Yugoslavia.
+Both Miran Vaupotić and Ivana Levak Vaupotić, who commissioned Peter Machajdík to compose the concerto, come from one of the regions of former Yugoslavia.
 Many people from the former Eastern bloc countries left their homes even via Yugoslavia.

 Bydgoszcz was not by chance the place of the world premiere of Machajdík's composition for two bayans and orchestra.
 In March of 1981, the town was the site of a confrontation between members of the opposition organizations Solidarnoszcz and Rural Solidarity (which were made up of an estimated one-third of the Polish population) and the Polish militia.
 The militia, sent in to remove the organizations from a prolonged negotiation with the Provisional Council, violently assaulted the organizations’ members.
 In the confrontation, some were seriously injured, inflaming an already unhappy Polish populace.
 After the incident in Bydgoszcz the opposition organizations had been outlawed and Poland had been declared in a state of martial law.